Skip navigation

 The access tag is now automatically added to the Access tags field in the Account Details section.
 The new access tag is also added to the drop-down list of all access tags that can be assigned to subaccounts and administrators.

-Add Access Tags to Administrators
+Add Access Tags to Subaccount

 Non-Owner administrators will need to have access tags assigned to them that correlate to which subaccounts they’ll have access.
 An administrator can access a subaccount if: